Equinnax711/Danny-s-Diner-Case-Study/README.md

 ORDER BY customer_id ASC;
 ~~~

+Steps:
+- Select the intermediate table.
+- Use SUM to sum together the number of points collected by each customer.
+- Use GROUP BY on customer_id to apply the aggregate functions on each of the customer_ids.

 <p align="center">
   <img width="1000" src="https://github.com/Equinnax711/Dannys-Diner-Case-Study/blob/d1f1184738ddfa2e3ea176b1438989b165beede5/Pictures/Q9%20table%202.jpg">
 </p>

+- Customer A had a sum of 860 points.
+- Customer B had a sum of 940 points.
+- Customer C had a sum of 360 points.

 ### 10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi — how many points do customer A and B have at the end of January?
 ~~~ruby